costa rica coffee beans tarrazu - His Word Coffee

 What Costa Rica Tarrazu Coffee Tastes Like

 Washed Tarrazu coffees, the most common style, are remarkable for their clarity.
 The cup is clean and bright with a medium body.
-You typically find bright citrus, particularly orange or lemon, alongside caramel or honey sweetness and often a light milk chocolate note in the finish.
+You typically find bright citrus, particularly orange or lemon, alongside caramel or honey sweetness, and often a light milk chocolate note in the finish.
 The acidity is present but not aggressive.
-It's the kind of coffee that makes the case for drinking it black: there's enough sweetness and body to make it satisfying without additions, and enough brightness to make it interesting.
+It is the kind of coffee that makes the case for drinking it black: there is enough sweetness and body to make it satisfying without additions, and enough brightness to keep it interesting.

 Compared to Ethiopian coffees, which can be dramatically floral and berry-forward, Costa Rica Tarrazu is more approachable and less polarizing.
-It doesn't require as much acquired taste.
-This makes it an excellent introduction to single origin coffee for people transitioning from blended or commercial coffee.
+It does not require as much acquired taste, which makes it an excellent introduction to single origin coffee for people moving over from blended or commercial coffee.

 Compared to Colombian coffees, which share a similar brightness and accessibility, Tarrazu typically has a cleaner, more precise acidity and a slightly lighter body.
-Both are excellent options.
-Our single origin collection often has both available.
+Both are excellent.
+We roast a Colombia El Tiple alongside our Costa Rica, and tasting the two side by side is one of the easiest ways to learn how origin changes a cup.

 How to Brew Costa Rican Coffee

 • Pour over is ideal for washed and yellow honey Tarrazu.
 The paper filter removes oils that would muddy the clean brightness, and the controlled pour rate lets you develop sweetness in the bloom.
-Use a 1:15 ratio (1g coffee to 15g water) at 93 to 95 degrees Celsius.
+We use a 1:15 ratio (1 gram of coffee to 15 grams of water) with water at 93 to 95 degrees Celsius (about 200 to 203 degrees Fahrenheit), a medium-fine grind, and a 30 to 45 second bloom.

 • Drip coffee works well and is more forgiving than pour over for everyday use.
 Use a medium grind and filtered water.
-The cleanliness of Tarrazu is noticeable even in a quality home drip brewer.
+The cleanliness of Tarrazu shows up even in a good home drip brewer.

-• Espresso from Tarrazu produces a bright, citrusy shot that holds well in milk-based drinks.
-The honey sweetness shows up nicely in a flat white or cortado.
+• Espresso from our dark roasted Tarrazu pulls a smooth, chocolatey shot that holds up beautifully in milk-based drinks.
+The caramel sweetness shows up nicely in a flat white or cortado.
+Expect to dial in a slightly finer grind to balance the deeper roast.

 "He waters the mountains from his upper chambers; the land is satisfied by the fruit of his work."